Furnace Repair Checklist

 - Insert the new filter with the arrow pointing toward the heater to keep damage from happening.

-Flat filters ought to be replaced once a month, while pleated filters should last around three months.
-You may also get a washable filter that will work for about 10 years.
+Flat filters ought to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you could have to change your filter more frequently.

 To make changing your filter easier in the future, use a permanent marker on your heating system outside or ductwork to list the airflow direction and filter size.